GuyARoss/go-document-store/README.md

-# In Memory File Store
+# In Memory Document Store
-In memory file store for faster retrieval & read times.
+In memory document storage system designed for faster retrieval & read times compared to a traditional file system.

 ## Installation
 For running this project locally run the `run.sh` script within the root directory